Nab-blip25/Java-Book-Library/README.md

 ---

+### Important details
+- This project was created as part of a french CS course.
+That means that all comments and documentation are in french

+---

 ### Tips if something is missing
 - If SQL table creation scripts are not present, inspect dao code to reconstruct the schema (typical tables: Books, Users, Loans).
 - If a main class is not obvious, search the ui folder for a class with a public static void main method.